-Any person who violates any element of a Parish required permit or Parish regulations, or any supporting part thereof (e.g. Construction Plans, Drainage Impact Study, Erosion/Sedimentation Control Plan) or federal and state regulations (see section 17-504) including violations to the SWPPP will be issued a written warning.
-If the violation is not corrected in the time allotted by the written warning the project will be issued a stop work order by the Engineering department or the Department of Public Works.
+Any person who violates any element of a Town of Sorrento or Parish required permit or Parish regulations, or any supporting part thereof (e.g. Construction Plans, Drainage Impact Study, Erosion/Sedimentation Control Plan) or federal and state regulations (see Section 17-2060.D) including violations to the SWPPP will be issued a written warning.
+If the violation is not corrected in the time allotted by the written warning the project will be issued a stop work order by the Town of Sorrento, the Town E.R.A. or the Department of Public Works for the Parish of Ascension.

-If the above violations are not corrected within the time allotted by the stop work order (two working days minimum), all permits shall be rescinded by written notice from the Parish.
+If the above violations are not corrected within the time allotted by the stop work order (two working days minimum), all permits shall be rescinded by written notice from the Parish of Ascension and the Town of Sorrento.
 A stop work order does not alleviate responsibility for any violations and shall not indemnify the permit holder against additional enforcement actions as allowed by local, state and federal laws.

 If the above violations are not corrected within five working days of the permits being rescinded, the responsible party will be subject to fines, in addition to any fines leveled by Federal and State regulators.
 The fine shall be $500.00 for each violation.
 Each specific infraction shall constituted a separate violation.
 Each day the violation continues shall constitute a separate violation.
 Fines may be enforced from the date of initial warning of violation(s).

-All fines and penalties shall be paid to the governing body of Ascension Parish, Louisiana.
+All fines and penalties shall be paid to the governing body of the Town of Sorrento, Louisiana.

-(DC03-01, x/x/x)
+Long-term Accountability of Mitigation Facilities

+The owner of the mitigation facility must provide the Town of Sorrento with an annual certification of inspection signed by a registered professional engineer to confirm that the facility is functioning as approved in the development permit.
+For the purposes of this requirement, a mitigation facility is defined as a depressed area including an outfall drainage structure, similar in nature to a storm water detention facility.

+The owner of the mitigation facility shall insure the maintenance of the storm water, detention, retention or mitigation structures (ponds) within the development continues to meet the original design criteria.

+The owner of the off-site mitigation facility shall execute a legal covenant restriction the use of the land occupied by the facility.

+(DC19-06, 9/03/19)